michaelrgarcia/transfervision-docs/docs/backend/fetchcache.md

 ![72be3a54-c294-40fd-843a-9e9968d9dc35](https://github.com/user-attachments/assets/26025cf8-7e0e-4ad4-bdc6-22f28e347ed3)

 As it seems, this diagram is the same one shown in the frontend section of this documentation.
-The frontend plays a role of equal weight in this operation, as it sends the Lambda function the chunks of links to make requests with and **finalizes** the caching job.
+The frontend plays a role of equal weight in this operation, as it sends the Lambda function chunks of links to make requests with and **finalizes** the caching job.

 The "finalization" of the caching job will be addressed shortly.
 Let's first address each step prior to this.